 The Government’s chief legal adviser, charged with providing independent, non-politically partisan legal advice to the government.
 Note – the provision of independent, non-politically partisan legal advice can be hazardous to one’s job – see Dominic Grieve Q.C..
-As of July 2014, the Attorney General is Jeremy Wright MP, a criminal practitioner of relatively limited experience selected, one infers, for his ability to say “yes”.
+As of February 2020, the Attorney General is Suella Braverman.

-The Attorney-General is also responsible for overseeing prosecutions – his consent is required to institute certain types of criminal proceedings, and he has the power to refer setences believed to be “unduly lenient” to the Court of Appeal for reconsideration (known as Attorney-General’s References).
+The Attorney-General is also responsible for overseeing prosecutions – her consent is required to institute certain types of criminal proceedings, and she has the power to refer setences believed to be “unduly lenient” to the Court of Appeal for reconsideration (known as Attorney-General’s References).

 Member of the Bar of England and Wales.
 Provider of specialist and expert legal advice and advocacy.
 Has full “rights of audience” – i.e. is permitted to appear in any court in the land, from magistrates’ courts through to the Supreme Court.
 The Bar is traditionally a referral profession – that is to say that in order to instruct a barrister, members of the public would have to go through a solicitor.
 The common analogy is that of a GP (solicitor) and a surgeon (barrister), which is accurate if the GP routinely misdiagnoses the patient, refers to the surgeon to fix the error/stem the bleeding and then holds on to the surgeon’s fee for three years.

 Barristers tend to specialise in a particular area of law, which is often dictated by how strongly they desire to pay off the £100,000 debt accrued in training.
 There’s treasure to be mined in the fields of privately-funded commercial, shipping and chancery (impenetrable trusts and property) law.
 Perennial penury lies the way of anything marked “legal aid”.